joncrlsn/web-mon/README.md

 ### features
 * configure runtime via an external config file
 * monitor as many URLs as you wish
-* supports BASIC HTTP authentication (configured per URL)
+* supports BASIC HTTP authentication if needed (configured per URL)
-* alerts via email when response time is slow, error, or no response
+* alerts via email when response time is slow, detects an error, or gets no response
 * when an alert occurs, executes an optional external shell script that takes the hostname as a parameter.
 What to do with this?
 Maybe you want to get thread dumps or capture system information for that host.

 ### getting started